beetbox/confuse/docs/index.rst

 You can use the `argparse`_ and `optparse`_ modules from the standard library with Confit to accomplish this.
-Just call the ``add_args`` method on root view objects and pass in the object returned by the command-line parsing library.
+Just call the ``add_args`` method on your Configuration object and pass in the object returned by the command-line parsing library.
 For example, with argparse::

     args = parser.parse_args()